When Treatment Triggers Addiction

 Concerns with Suboxone Treatment

-In light of the prevalence of Suboxone misuse, the following safeguards can be implemented to curb its dangers:
+To help protect against Suboxone misuse, the following safeguards can be implemented to decrease its dangers:

 - Develop drug-testing apparatuses that are sensitive to Suboxone detection

 - Increase training of law enforcement to detect Suboxone street sales

 - Additional law enforcement efforts to root out doctors who engage in unlawful prescription writing of Suboxone

 - Public education on children’s accidental intake of Suboxone

 Concerns with Methadone Treatment

 While research shows that Suboxone is rarely deadly, deaths resulting from methadone are alarmingly on the rise.
 There was a sharp increase in methadone overdose deaths between 1999 and 2006; however, there has since been a decrease in deaths.
 Nevertheless, there is still an overwhelming number of deaths from methadone overdoses each year (3400 people in 2014).7